Latinos Unidos Conference

 The Triangle of Power and the Eight Dimensions of Wellness: Practical Tools for the Community

-Integrating the Triangle of Power (values, beliefs, and attitudes) with the eight dimensions of wellness transforms people's lives and strengthens organizations.
-Through examples, dilemmas, and strategies, attendees will learn how to use these concepts to improve their own well-being, that of their teams, and the people they serve.
+We will explore how integrating the Triangle of Power (values, beliefs, and attitudes) with the eight dimensions of wellness can transform individuals' lives and strengthen community organizations.
+Through practical examples, ethical dilemmas, and applicable strategies, participants will learn how to use these concepts to enhance personal, team, and organizational well-being.

 Reconciliation with our wounds and mistakes in order to accept the responsibility of self-care